mooneyj/mcg-analysis/README.md

 # mcg-analysis

-Toolkit for analysis of MCG scans.
+See MC-SVC-400from6060_p-fold notebook for the current work.

 Uses the mcg python package for preprocessing of device data.